Table of Contents

 ]

-Configure the below settings on the Grafana panel to generate a circular plot over San Francisco city showing five errors.
+Configure the settings below on the Grafana panel to generate a circular plot of San Francisco showing five errors.

 - Elasticsearch